Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Cost Explorer

 **Explanation:**
-"AWS Budgets" only shows cost limits and alerts, not detailed user actions.
+AWS Budgets only shows cost limits and alerts, not detailed user actions.
-"AWS Shield" is for DDoS protection; irrelevant.
+AWS Shield is for DDoS protection; irrelevant.
-"AWS CloudTrail" is correct.
+AWS CloudTrail is correct.
 CloudTrail logs all API activity, enabling auditing of who accessed what and when.
-"Cost Explorer" only analyzes cost patterns, not detailed API actions.
+Cost Explorer only analyzes cost patterns, not detailed API actions.

 ---